o1mate/DLLProx/README.md

 In my script you can use the `--system32` option to do it automatically.

 6. Add the generated comments to your malicious DLL and build it
-7. Place the DLL inside within the folder specified by the "*Path*" column on Procmon (where the DLL wasn't found)
+7. Place the DLL within the folder specified by the **Path** column on Procmon (where the DLL wasn't found)
 8. Be sure names match (case sensitive)
 9. Start the program and see if it worked